misiektoja/steam_monitor/README.md

 ### User privacy settings

-In order to monitor Steam user activity proper privacy settings need to be enabled on the monitored user account, i.e. *'My Profile'* and *'Game details'* profile privacy sections should be set to *'Friends Only'* (if you are friends) or to *'Public'*.
+In order to monitor Steam user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in *'Edit Profile'* -> *'Privacy Settings'*, the value in section *'My Profile'* and *'Game details'* should be set to *'Friends Only'* (if you are friends) or to *'Public'*.

 ### SMTP settings